hashicorp/consul/website/source/docs/guides/consul-aws.html.md

 $ consul-aws -aws-namespace-id ns-hjrgt3bapp7phzff -to-consul -aws-service-prefix aws_ -to-aws -consul-service-prefix consul_
 ```

-At this point `consul-aws` will start importing services into Consul from AWS CloudMap and from AWS CloudMap to Consul.
+At this point `consul-aws` will start importing services into Consul from AWS Cloud Map and from AWS Cloud Map to Consul.

 ## Summary